 Draft EIS for Atlantic Coast Pipeline Released in December 30, 2016, with Public Comment Period through April 6, 2017.

-FERC Delays Scheduled March 2017 Release of Final EIS for Mountain Valley Project.
+FERC Delays Scheduled March 2017 Release of Final EIS for Mountain Valley Project; New Expected Release Date is June 23, 2017.

 Nelson County Circuit Court Judge Rules in February 2017 Against 29 Nelson County Landowners over Access to Property by Surveyors for Proposed Atlantic Coast Pipeline.

-Virginia Department of Environmental Quality (DEQ) in April 2017 announces that it Plans to Require Individual Permits for Stream or Wetland Crossings by Proposed Mountain Valley Pipeline and Atlantic Coast Pipeline.
+Virginia Department of Environmental Quality (DEQ) in April 2017 Announces Plans to Require Individual Permits for Stream or Wetland Crossings by Proposed Mountain Valley Pipeline and Atlantic Coast Pipeline

 Virginia Supreme Court Hears Oral Argument on April 19, 2017, in Cases Challenging State Law on Access to Private Property for Natural Gas Surveyors.